What this page is based on

 Check the tax within your full buying budget

-Go to the calculatorFAQ
+Go to the calculatorPopular buying-cost examples

 Questions buyers usually ask

-Do first-time buyers pay stamp duty in 2026?
+Do first-time buyers pay stamp duty UK?

 Related guides